kubeflow/website/content/en/docs/components/pipelines/v2/local-execution.md

 +++
 title = "Local Execution"
-description = "Execute KFP components locally" weight = 9
+description = "Execute KFP pipelines locally" weight = 9
 +++

 {{% kfp-v2-keywords %}}

 ## Overview
-KFP supports executing components locally, enabling a tight development loop before running your components remotely.
+KFP supports executing components and pipelines locally, enabling a tight development loop before running your code remotely.

-Executing components locally is easy.
-Simply initialize a local session using `local.init()`, then call the component.
+Executing components and pipelines locally is easy.
+Simply initialize a local session using `local.init()`, then call the component or pipeline like a normal Python function.
 KFP will log information about the execution.
-Once execution completes, you can access the task outputs just as you would when composing a pipeline; the only difference is that the outputs are now materialized outputs, not references to future outputs.
+Once execution completes, you can access the task outputs just as you would when composing a pipeline; the only difference is that the outputs are now materialized values, not references to future outputs.

 In the following example, we use the `DockerRunner` type.
 Runner types are covered in more detail below.